erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 8, 2022
+- We still have the problem that `alpha` in entmax is not learnable in our implementation.
+It might just be that we need to train for much more epochs to see the difference.
+Also it's better to have a complete logging infra with `alpha` to really see how it's learned.

 ### April 30, 2022
 - While waiting for better solution with debugging `alpha`, we'll run some hyparam search for sparsemax.
 Starting with queries = 256 (instead of 100)
+- It turned out that the number of queries isn't something that we can randomly tune and get better results.
+It's recommended to keep it as `100`

 ### April 28, 2022
 - We're debugging the issue of `alpha` is not learned for `SparseMultiheadAttention`